datacommonsorg/data/scripts/us_hud/income/README.md

 This will produce a folder `csv/` with cleaned CSVs `output_[YEAR].csv`.

+The `match_bq.csv` file contains places that have additional dcids that we would like to generate stats for.

 To run unit tests:
 ```
 python3 -m unittest discover -v -s ../ -p "*_test.py"